Set off for your summer holiday to bonnie Scotland and realised your trip coincides with the Isle of Skye Highland games? What a result!

 What happens at the Isle of Skye Highland Games?

-The piping forms an important part of the games and showcases local talent, as well as pipers from other parts of the world.
+The piping forms an important part of the games and showcases both local and international talent.
 Although some people will be piping competitively, other pipers will usually provide the soundtrack for the dance competitions, which include adults and children alike.

 Although all of the dances differ, they look very sillier to the untrained eye.
 The only one which I am able to recognise is the sword dance for the simple fact that they are jumping over swords as part of the routine.
 Despite this, traditional highland dance is very impressive and should definitely not be skipped!